 One of the most important apostolates of the Msmi is caring for the sick and consoling them.
 Care implies assiduous attention, a mode of being and acting which bestows a responsible awareness to human person’s physical, psychological, spiritual, and social wellbeing.
 It demands a certain sense of human hospitality, of attention to the extreme conditions of human being and wayfaring in the world.
 Caring for health implies attention to the value of human life itself; it expresses the human responsibility for life.
 Caring for the afflicted and the oppressed continues to be signs of God’s redemptive presence along the path of humanity towards the perfect renewal of all things in Christ.

-This apostolate is done by running hospitals - allopathic, ayurvedic, homeopathic, dispensaries, naturopathic, , leprosy rehabilitation centre, palliative care clinics and clinics.
+This apostolate is done by running hospitals - allopathic, ayurvedic, homeopathic, dispensaries, naturopathic, , leprosy rehabilitation center, palliative care clinics and clinics.